24 Signs of Declining Health in Elderly Loved Ones

 Lack of Personal Hygiene

 If you notice that your loved one is not bathing regularly, brushing their teeth or combing their hair, this is almost always a sign of declining health.
-Many adults with dementia lose track of basic hygiene routines.
-Other adults might skip out on hygiene tasks that have become too difficult due to a physical health problem — for instance, some people may stop brushing their hair because their arthritis has limited their range of motion.
+Many adults with cognitive impairment caused by dementia lose track of basic hygiene routines.
+Other seniors might skip out on hygiene tasks that have become too difficult due to a physical health problem — for instance, some people may stop brushing their hair because their arthritis has limited their range of motion.

 Trouble Dressing and Undressing

 Dressing and undressing can be quite challenging for elderly people.
 Some people may struggle to dress themselves regularly or to disrobe in time to use the toilet.
-Switching to adaptive clothing, such as men’s elastic waist pants and nightgowns for women, can help these people continue to dress themselves for a longer period of time.
-Adaptive clothing will also make it easier for a caregiver to dress and undress their client if help is needed in this area.
+Switching to adaptive clothing, such as men’s elastic waist pants and nightgowns for women , can help older adults continue to dress themselves for a longer period of time.
+Adaptive clothing will also make it easier for a caregiver to dress and undress their family member or client if help is needed in this area.

 Inappropriate Clothing Choices